Enrollment & Attendance FAQs

 Who is eligible to attend Texas Virtual Academy?

-If your children live in Texas, will be in grades 6–12 for the 2017–2018 school year, and qualify under the terms of participation for enrollment, they are most likely eligible to attend TXVA (depending on school capacity).
-For eligibility requirements and a detailed listing of the school districts we currently serve, as well as those pending approval, please visit our How to Enroll page.
+If your children live in Texas, will be in grades 9–12 for the 2018–2019 school year, and qualify under the terms of participation for enrollment, they are most likely eligible to attend TXVA (depending on school capacity).

 How many of my children can attend Texas Virtual Academy?